NTU-CNAD-Group3/k8s/README.md

 istioctl install --set profile=minimal -y
 ```

 If your resource is limited, you can modify the default resource requests and limits in the Istio configuration.
-For example, you can set the CPU and memory requests and limits to 200m and 1Gi respectively.
-You can do this by modifying the `istio-operator.yaml` file in the `istio` folder.

 ```yaml
 resources: